nosovae-dev/y-scripts/README.md

 Alias for hybris installer

 ### y-init
+Performs hybris initialize and analysis errors in logs.
+Prints errors and warning in case of there are any failures in logs and returns non-zero code in this case

+### y-unitinit
-Performs hybris initialize and analyses errors in logs.
+Performs hybris junit tenant initialize and analysis errors in logs.
 Prints errors and warning in case of there are any failures in logs and returns non-zero code in this case

 ### y-update
 Performs hybris update and analyses errors in logs.
 Prints errors and warning in case of there are any failures in logs and returns non-zero code in this case

 ### y-test
 Runs all hybris tests for custom extensions.
 Optionally can be passed parameter for filtering list of custom extensions (grep).
 ```bash
 y-test services